immstudios/conti/README.md

 Feel free to tweak the sample script to meet your needs.
 You can modify the `get_next` method to play different media in different part of the day.
-You can apply filters
+You can apply audio and video filters both to each source clip and output.

 ### Still not enough?